When it comes to iconic logos, you can probably come up with some right off the top of your head. If you can’t, here are a few to help you out:

 What does this icon or symbol say about my company?

 Logos are all about setting a tone and a mood for your company, and they can send more of a message to your potential clients and customers than you might initially think.
 Deciding on a playful icon, perhaps one that is quirky, hand-drawn, or irreverent, will definitely let your clients know that your company isn’t just another by-the-book business.
-However, if you’re opening up a business along the lines of a law firm or a funeral home, it would probably be a good idea to keep the iconic hijinks to a minimum.
+However, if you’re opening up a business and looking for law firm logos or spiritual center logos, it would probably be a good idea to keep the iconic hijinks to a minimum.

 Does this icon make sense?